inniyah/preppy/docs/index.rst

     m = getModule('template', directory='TEMPLATE_DIR'))

 Finally, you can supply literal source if desired.
-Although if you are constructing templates on the fly.
+This is primarily to help us in writing test cases; if you're doing it for real,  you are probably either doing something brilliant or stupid ;-)

 The resulting module should be treated just like a Python module:  import it, keep it around, and call it many times.